kaihoffman/k8s-tls-registry/README.md

 ![](/images/add-dns.png)

-You can find your IP addresses with the Civo UI, or by typing in `civo instance ls` through the CLI.
+You can find your IP addresses with the Civo Dashboard UI, or by typing in `civo instance ls` through the [CLI](https://github.com/civo/cli).

 #### Install the registry